 API Simulator™ is a versatile tool for easily modeling and running API simulations.

-API Simulations are stand-in substitutes that imitate the behavior and data of real APIs or APIs that are yet to be developed.
+API Simulations are stand-in substitutes that imitate the behavior and data of real APIs or APIs yet to be developed.

-A matched input is then mapped to the simlet that will produce the simulated output for that input.
+API Simulator inspects requests by applying matching rules.
+It maps a matched request to the simlet that will produce the simulated response for that request.

 There are two options for when no simlet from the simulation matches an input: